Costco Chicken Street Taco Kit - Pros & Cons + Taste Tips

 I first thought the price of the taco kit was too damn high, but upon further consideration, it seems to be only slightly too damn high.

-When looking at it at the price of $5.49 per pound, it seems expensive.
+When looking at it at the price of $5.49 per pound for the Costco street taco kit, it seems expensive.
 The chicken, even cooked and marinated, should cost $5 or $6 per pound max.
-Everything else, including the cheese, tortilla, salsas, and coleslaw, should only cost $1-$3 per pound, depending on the item.
+Everything else in the taco kit, including the cheese, tortilla, salsas, and coleslaw, should only cost $1-$3 per pound, depending on the item.

-When looking at it on a per taco basis, it is priced fairly.
+When looking at it on a per taco basis, I think its more fairly priced.
 There are 12 tortillas and allegedly enough meat and toppings for 12 tacos which breaks down to a price of $1.33 a taco.
-Finding tacos for less than $1.50 is pretty rare nowadays.
+I know, in my area at least, I can’t find tacos for less than $1.50.

 Sam’s Club does sell their own near-identical 3-pound chicken taco kit for $4.98 a pound.
-Their taco kit includes 12 tortillas, cheese, coleslaw, chicken, cilantro lime crema, salsa, and limes.
+Their street taco kit is similar to the Costco street taco kit and includes 12 tortillas, cheese, coleslaw, chicken, cilantro lime crema, salsa, and limes.

 Sam’s Club’s tacos come in at 10% or $.50 cheaper than Costco’s taco kit.